KyleSchubert/capstone-thing/README.md

 <b>Starting the game</b>
+- [x] A menu appears with options for the player to choose from
 - [ ] Player receives a choice of 5 artifacts or 1 of 5 upgraded powerful cards
 - [ ] Player starts with some in-game currency
 - [ ] Player starts with 10 cards, consisting of comparatively weak, un-upgraded defensive and offensive cards.